AddictedCS/soundfingerprinting/README.md

 > Yes.
 - Will **SoundFingerprinting** match tracks with samples captured in noisy environment?
 > Yes, try out `HighPrecision` configurations.
-- Can I use **SoundFingerprinting** framework on **Mono**?
+- Can I use **SoundFingerprinting** framework on **Mono** or .NET Core app?
 > Yes.
 SoundFingerprinting can be used in cross-platform applications.
-Just keep in mind that the default audio service **NAudio**, requires Windows native DLLs.
-Since these are not available in Unix, you can use the override method which asks for `AudioSamples` as the source for fingerprinting and querying.
-It's the responsability of the caller to provide mono audio samples at 5512 frequency rate.
-If this condition is met, the algorithm will not invoke any methods from NAudio.
+Keep in mind though, cross platform audio service `SoundFingerprintingAudioService` supports only *.wav* files.
 - How many tracks can I store in `InMemoryModelService`?
 > 100 hours of content with `HighPrecision` fingerprinting configuration will yeild in ~5GB or RAM usage.